qkzk/fm/development.md

 - shift+up, shift+down while typing something cycle trough previous entries.
   Those are filtered: while typing a path, suggestions are limited to previous pathes, not previous commands.
 - shift+left erases the whole input line
+- wrap tuikit::event into custom event.
+Use an mpsc to request refresh and bulk execution.
+  While editing filenames in bulk, the application isn't bloked anymore.

 #### Changelog